-- Autism screening.
-At almost every visit, the doctor looks for signs of autism based on what you say about your baby as well as by observing your child.
+- Autism Spectrum Disorder screening.
+At almost every visit, the doctor looks for signs of ASD based on what you say about your baby as well as by observing your child.
 A more formal test for autism happens twice -- at 18 months and at 24 months.
 At these times, your doctor will ask you to fill out a questionnaire about your baby's behavior and development.

 - Lead screening.
 If you live in a house that was built before 1978, your pediatrician will test a small sample of your child's blood at 9-12 months and at 24 months to check the amount of lead in it.